 Did you know- fifteen in every 1000 women suffer from thyroid.
-Similarly, one in 1000 man has thyroid.
+Similarly, one in 1000 men has thyroid.
 While diet monitoring is very important for thyroid patients, they also need to pay attention to many other factors as discussed below.

 In thyroid, the thyroid gland is responsible for the metabolic function of the body.
 Therefore, when thyroid poses a problem, the entire body suffers.
 A thyroid patient may experience depression, weight gain, fatigue, low body temperature, hair fall, poor light sensitivity and lack of stamina.
 It is important to know how to approach the treatment of thyroid as well as the important dos and don’ts.

 How to tell if I have Thyroid problems?